 The analysis shows that in competitive auctions the impact of the RYM on subsidy awarded is relatively small, however in auctions with high demand/supply ratios the effect of the RYM is significant and extremely high in under subscribed auctions.

-provides a summary of estimated impact of the RYM on the subsidy awarded and surplus of projects.
+Table 5 provides a summary of estimated impact of the RYM on the subsidy awarded and surplus of projects.
 Note that, comparison to actual auctioned subsidies is not possible, as the regulator only makes public results of submitted bids and not data which would be adjusted by respective correction factors.

 Table 5; Summary of possible impact of reference yield model on German wind auctions